raaka1/lutorpy/README.md

 * support zero-base indexing (lua uses 1-based indexing)
 * automatic prepending self to function by `"._"` syntax, easily convert `":"` operator in lua to python

+### * Interested in Lutorpy project?
+Please let us know by giving a star.

 # Convert from Lua to Python/Lutorpy
 ```lua
 -- lua code                             # python code (with lutorpy)